 The standard for PHP coding

-The Coding Standard for Magento offers certain rules that comprise of the below-mentioned points
+The Coding Standard for Magento offers certain rules that comprise the below-mentioned points

-Talking about this particular standard is about requirements of Magento along with protocols for including inline code documentation, termed as – DocBlocks.
+Talking about this particular standard is about the requirements of Magento along with protocols for including inline code documentation, termed – DocBlocks.

-Coming to some sections of Magento code, they may not follow this standard.
+Coming to some sections of Magento code, may not follow this standard.

-It is optional for 3rd party Magento developers to follow these standards, but if followed it will let them create clean, consistent and simple to read the inline docs.
+It is optional for 3rd party Magento developers to follow these standards, but if followed it will let them create clean, consistent and simple-to-read inline docs.